-Built as an infirmary in 1918 and later used as the guest cottage for Los Alamos Ranch School, the museum is in the oldest contin- ually occupied structure in town.
-During the Manhattan Project (1943-1947), the cottage continued to serve as guest quarters, notably for General Leslie R. Groves, commander of the Manhattan Engineer District, whose office and residence were in Washington, D.C.
-Today, it serves as a comprehensive historical museum which presents the world-changing and varied history.
+The History Museum is housed in the oldest continually occupied structure in town, used as an infirmary in 1918 and later as a guest cottage for the Los Alamos Ranch School.
+During the Manhattan Project (1943-1947), the cottage continued to serve as guest quarters, notably for Gen. Leslie R. Groves, commander of the Manhattan Engineer District, whose office and residence were in Washington, D.C.
+Today, it serves as a comprehensive History Museum that presents the world-changing and varied history of Los Alamos.